SebGSX/Machine-Learning-Sample/README.md

 Contributions are welcome as are corrections.
 The author follows Crocker's Rules.
 Direct, honest, and constructive feedback is appreciated.
 Please submit a pull request with your changes or an issue with your feedback.

+## License

+The project is licensed under the MIT License.
+Please see the `LICENSE` file for more information.

+## Further Development

+The project is a work in progress.
+More complex models will be added over time to provide a comprehensive overview of machine learning.

 ## Getting Started